ViolentPoo/simple-thermostat/README.md

   - `name` _string_: Sensor name to use instead of the default friendly name.
   - `icon` _string_: Icon to use instead of a name.
   - `attribute` _string_: Attribute to use instead of state.
 If no entity is provided, the main entity's attributes are used.
-  - `current_temperature_entity` _string_: Override the entity used to display the current temperature.
-Defaults to the main thermostat entity.
   - `unit` _string_: Unit to display when using an attribute.
   - `decimals` _number_: Round numeric sensor values to a number of decimals.
   - `type` _relativetime_: Special data type for relative time rendering.